pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

      17 + |      url: https://github.com/foo/bar
 ```

+## Example 2

-Similarly, if the context to be used for the build must be set to a different
+If the context to be used for the build must be set to a different
-directory within the repository, you can make use of the `docker_build_context`
+directory within the repository, use the `docker_build_context` parameter
 to change that:

 ```console